chuej/zerorest/README.md

 Build microservices with ZeroMQ.

 Provides familiar express-style API as an abstraction of 0mq REQ/REP sockets for building REST-like microservice interfaces.
+## Todo
+- Allow array of request handlers.
+- zms.use: default router for service with path ""

 ## Installation
 You will need ZeroMQ installed: [Get ZeroMQ](http://zeromq.org/intro:get-the-software)